justinleetyler/justinleetyler.github.io/catalog.md

 Mayes, D.R. -- The last shaman. -- Computer data (1 file : 326 kb). -- [S.n., n.d.]. -- on ASUS Transformer tablet. -- System requirements: kindle app. -- Title from Amazon.com desc. -- DDC 813.

 McCahill, Mark P. -- Evolution of Internet Gopher / Mark P. McCahill, Farhad X. Ankesaria -- Computer data (1 file) -- System requirements: USB drive; PDF file reader. -- Title from p -- DDC -- File name: 8373.pdf -- IN Journal of Universal Computer Science. -- Vol. 1, no. 4 (1995) -- DDC 004.69.

 McCammon, Jason. -- The ancient lands. -- Computer data (1 file). -- Brown-Eyed Dreams LLC., 2009. -- System requirements: Kindle app. -- Title supplied by cataloger. -- AISN B002YX0NIU. -- DDC 813.

 McCarthy, Cormac. -- The road. -- Vintage Books, c2006. -- 287 p. -- ISBN 9780307476302. -- DDC 813.
 > A person who had no one would be well advised to cobble together some pasable ghost. -57 -q
 > All of this like some ancient anointing.
 So be it.
 Evoke the forms.
 Where you've nothing else construct ceremonies out of the air and breathe upon them. -p.
 74 -q
 > My job is to take care of you.
 I was appointed to do that by God.
 I will kill anyone who touches you.
 Do you understand? -p.
 77 -q
 > We'll have to take a risk.
-We need to fin something to eat. -p.
+We need to find something to eat. -p.
 79 -q
 > Nothing bad is going to happen to us...
 Because we're carrying the fire. -p.
 83 -q
 > Because we're the good guys... and we're carrying the fire. -p.
 129 -q
 > This is what the good guys do.
 They keep trying.
 They dont give up. -p.
 137 -q